JackMcLaughlin95/dotfiles/README.md

 A bunch of dotfiles that I use a lot

 ## Setup
-run `rake` to symlink all dotfiles
+Run `./init.sh` to symlink dotfiles to home directory.
+This also handles required git config